iambumblehead/thinky-wrap/README.md

 }, r)
 ```

 _note: Thinky-wrap has not been tested with cursors.
 Original thinky tests require a database connection and are not verified.
-Rethinkdb-ts should be connected outside of thinky-wrap and before calling thinky-wrap. use thinky-wrap to migrate from thinky toward rethinkdb-ts._
+Rethinkdb-ts should be connected outside of thinky-wrap and before calling thinky-wrap._

 <details>
 <summary>original Thinky README</summary>